-To illustrate the effects of the scheme on your end-of-year results we have prepared a full report in order to explain what exactly what the TWSS is and what options you have to deal with it.
+To illustrate the effects of the scheme on your end-of-year results we have prepared a full report in order to explain what exactly the TWSS is and what options you have to deal with it, published on the 22nd of September, 2021,.
 You can access this here.

 What is the TWSS?